aedobbyn/postal/README.md

 provides a tidy interface to the [USPS domestic zone calc API](https://postcalc.usps.com/DomesticZoneChart/).

+There are `99999^2` or 9,999,800,001 possible 5-digit origin-destination
+zip combinations in the US.
+The USPS Zone Calc tool narrows down that search space a bit by trimming zips to their first 3 digits.

 A zone is a [measure of
 distance](https://ribbs.usps.gov/zone_charts/documents/tech_guides/ZoneChartExceptionsWebinar.pdf)
 between the origin and the destination zip codes and are used in